cose-wg/HPKE/draft-ietf-cose-hpke.md

 This specification is based on HPKE and the security considerations of
 {{RFC9180}} are therefore applicable also to this specification.

-HPKE assumes the sender is in possession of the public key of the recipient and HPKE COSE makes the same assumptions.
-Hence, some form of public key distribution mechanism is assumed to exist but outside the scope of this document.
+Both HPKE and HPKE COSE assume that the sender possesses the recipient's public key.
+Therefore, some form of public key distribution mechanism is assumed to exist, but this is outside the scope of this document.

 HPKE relies on a source of randomness to be available on the device.
-Additionally, with the two layer structure the CEK is randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.
+Additionally, with the two layer structure the CEK is randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generation are followed.

 HPKE in Base mode does not offer authentication as part of the HPKE KEM.
 In this case COSE constructs like COSE_Sign, COSE_Sign1, COSE_Mac, or COSE_Mac0 can be